 Spaces where multiple food vendors share a roof are nothing new in Europe or Asia.
 So why all the stateside interest now?

 Part of it stems from the evolution of modern dining: giving people innovative options in a casual environment.
-The crowds that gather at food truck parks in cities like San Francisco, Austin, Texas, and Portland, Oregon, prove that putting a critical mass of local food businesses within a space where people congregate is a winning formula.
+The crowds that gather at food truck parks in cities like San Francisco, Austin, and Portland, prove that putting a critical mass of local food businesses within a space where people congregate is a winning formula.

 While interest in food trucks exploded during recession years, today’s rebounding economy has introduced opportunities for entrepreneurs to get in on brick-and-mortar places.
 For real estate developers, a food hall is like offering a new building amenity, and many are willing to make terms more favorable to attract restaurant operators.

 A prolonged wait for building permits on a depressed block of Market Street in San Francisco prompted Tidewater Capital & Warhorse Development, a private investment and real estate development firm, to use the space as a temporary food hall in the interim.
 After partnering with Mercer Restaurant Group to manage vendors, the developers opened The Hall in October 2014.
 In the first year, 150,000 people visited the operation.

 Restaurant operators and startup food vendors benefit from the increased foot traffic and lower overhead.

 “The shared economy is a growing trend that transcends the food world,” says Matt Semmelhack, owner of Mercer Restaurant Group, adding that the food hall may find a permanent home nearby.
 “The idea of having a critical mass of options in one place, that won’t go away.
 That’s not a newfangled trend.
 It’s a proven idea.”